 During the Normandy and Falaise campaigns, Typhoons perfected ‘‘cab rank’’ tactics and reported a heavy toll of German transport and armor (one thousand tanks and twelve thousand other vehicles were claimed) but sustained heavy losses.
 From June through August, 243 Typhoons were lost in action and 173 damaged beyond repair, the heaviest loss rate of any RAF aircraft in the campaign.
 Hawker produced 3,300 Typhoons before the type was phased out in favor of the bigger, faster Tempest in 1944.
 Tempests played a limited role in the Normandy campaign, with an average monthly availability of fifty-fifty aircraft.

-The Short Brothers company gained considerable prewar experience with its ‘‘Empire’’ series of transoceanic airliners, so it was no surprise that the Sunderland became Britain’s premier flying boat of the Second World War.
+The army air corps: The Short Brothers company gained considerable prewar experience with its ‘‘Empire’’ series of transoceanic airliners, so it was no surprise that the Sunderland became Britain’s premier flying boat of the Second World War.
 The prototype, first flown in October 1937, was powered by four 1,065 hp Pegasus radial engines.
 The Mark V, delivered in 1943, used American Pratt and Whitney radials of 1,200 horsepower.
 With as many as a dozen crewmen, the big boat had enormous range (nearly three thousand miles) and could remain airborne for more than thirteen hours, cruising at about 135 mph.

 Most Sunderlands in Great Britain were assigned to RAF Coastal Command general reconnaissance squadrons, conducting patrol and antisubmarine missions.
 Various marks had different armament, but all included at least bow and tail turrets; a dorsal turret also was added.
 On rare occasions when aerial opposition was encountered, the seemingly ungainly Sunderland could protect itself against enemy twin-engine aircraft.